danbjorn/til/markdown/midnight-for-day.md

 ---
 created: 2021-03-02
 tag: python
+title: Finding midnight for a given day
 ---
-# Finding midnight for a given day

 Historically I’ve always found “midnight for a day” using replace, e.g.:

 ```python